-Smart Cards are micro-processor equipped tokens, able to process and store a diverse range of applications and data.
+Secure Elements (e.g. Smart Cards) are micro-processor equipped tokens, able to process and store a diverse range of applications and data.
 They are used as credit cards, banking cards in general, ID cards and especially as SIMs in mobile telecommunications.
 Several billion SIMs have gone into the market every year now for quite a number of years.
-While the early Subscriber Identity Modules, as SIMs are really called, were developed by an ETSI committee being a predecessor of TC SCP, today’s SIMs consist of the underlying smart card platform, called the UICC, developed by TC SCP and, on top of this platform, the application developed by 3GPP.
+While the early Subscriber Identity Modules, as SIMs are really called, were developed by an ETSI committee being a predecessor of TC SET, today’s SIMs consist of the underlying platform, called the UICC, developed by TC SET and, on top of this platform, the application developed by 3GPP.

 Our Role & Activities